-In connection with the Annual Report of Apellis Pharmaceuticals, Inc. (the "Company") on Form 10-K for the year ending December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Cedric Francois, the Chief Executive Officer and President of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:
+In connection with the Annual Report of Apellis Pharmaceuticals, Inc. (the "Company") on Form 10-K for the year ending December 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Cedric Francois, the Chief Executive Officer and President of the Company, hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Cedric Francois

-Cedric Francois Chief Executive Officer and President
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: Februa ary 27, 2024 By: /s/ Cedric Francois Cedric Francois Chief Executive Officer and President